Subscribe to Newsletter

 All paintings are painted with watercolor on paper.
 All references are by Katelin Murphy, who can be found at @histoqueenofhearts on Instagram.
 My paintings are inspired by her pentachrome stains.

-Pentachrome II (Skin).
+Pentachrome II (Cartilage).

 All paintings are painted with watercolor on paper.
 All references are by Katelin Murphy, who can be found at @histoqueenofhearts on Instagram.
 My paintings are inspired by her pentachrome stains.

-Pentachrome III (Cartilage).
+Pentachrome III (Skin).

 All paintings are painted with watercolor on paper.
 All references are by Katelin Murphy, who can be found at @histoqueenofhearts on Instagram.
 My paintings are inspired by her pentachrome stains.